grayzu/tfgsaz/articles/variables.md

 A map is a collection of string values grouped together.
 When it is necessary to group different kinds of values, for example strings, bool values, and/or numbers, you will need to use an [object](https://www.terraform.io/docs/configuration/types.html#object-) type.

-Lettuce imagine that you have a need to vary the virtual machine sku based on the region where the vm will be created.
+Let us imagine that you have a need to vary the virtual machine sku based on the region where the vm will be created.
 Modify the virtual machine block as follows:

 ```hcl
 storage_image_reference {